The Voice Project (music): The Observatory

 The Observatory was a site-responsive piece presented as part of the Norfolk & Norwich Festival and created as part of a partnership with the Sainsbury Centre for Visual Arts (SCVA) and the University of East Anglia (UEA).
-The piece was an exploration of humankind's relationship with space - and our gradual attempts to understand and explore it with the poetic, the scientific and the musical.
-Weightlessness, distance, fear of the unknown, infinity and astronomical geometry inspired this piece which was staged in and around the SCVA.
-The SCVA provided a futuristic background for this piece which informed the design of the show – and also the opportunity for the audience to experience this iconic building quite differently.
+The piece explored poetic, scientific, and musical aspects of humankind's relationship with space, centering on themes of weightlessness, distance, fear of the unknown, infinity, and astronomical geometry.
+The futuristic design of the show was informed by its setting at the SVCA building.

 Commissioned by Norfolk & Norwich Festival.
 Music composed by Orlando Gough, Karen Wimhurst, Siân Croose and Jonathan Baker.
 Performed at The Sainsbury Centre for Visual Arts on 9th/10th May 2015.
 Music performed by Joby Burgess (percussion), BJ Cole (pedal steel), Adrian Lever (keyboards), Steve Saunders & Lewis Edney (bass trombones).
 The Voice Project quintet were Sianed Jones (Soprano), Sharon Durant & Siân Croose (Alto), Greg Tassell (Tenor) and Jonathan Baker (Bass).
 Lighting design was done by Tim Tracey.